TheWilley/Fruity_Dance_Sprite_Sheet_Generator/readme.md

 ![](readme-stuff/2022-08-18-12-56-14.png)
 * Edit a cell by clicking on it.
 You can change the offset or delete the image.
 You can also edit the row amount and cell size of the entire sprite sheet. <br>
 ![](readme-stuff/2022-08-18-13-01-00.png)
-* Drag and drop images into the grid to place them!
+* Drag and drop images into the grid to place them.
 You can also delete a uploaded image by dragging it to the delete button.
 A circle will show you where your mouse is, and the preview will show you the image. <br>
 ![](readme-stuff/2022-08-18-13-07-48.png)
 * Watch your sprite sheet live with the preview section. <br>
 ![](readme-stuff/2022-08-18-13-14-02.png)
-* Edit the name of animations and the ZIP!
+* Edit the name of animations and the ZIP.
 ![](readme-stuff/2022-08-18-13-21-01.png)

 ### Libaries
-* bootstrap - MIT -  Copyright (c) 2011-2018 Twitter, Inc / Copyright (c) 2011-2018 The Bootstrap Authors - https://github.com/twbs/bootstrap
+* bootstrap - MIT -  Copyright (c) 2011-2018 Twitter, Inc & The Bootstrap Authors - https://github.com/twbs/bootstrap
 * CtxMenu-Javascript - MIT - Copyright (c) 2019 Nils Söderman - https://github.com/nils-soderman/CtxMenu-Javascript
 * ElementCatcher - MIT - Copyright (c) 2022 TheWilley - https://github.com/TheWilley/ElementCatcher
 * FileSaver.js - MIT - Copyright (c) 2016 Eli Grey - https://github.com/eligrey/FileSaver.js